 Minimal Access Spinal Surgery

-This article provides advice for patients with muscleTissue made up of cells that can contract to bring about movement./tissueA group of cells with a similar structure and a specialised function. damage who require spinal surgery and presents an advanced minimally invasive form of surgery.
-This will be helpful for patients looking for an alternative treatment option who would like to know what minimal access spinal surgery involves and how they can find a surgeon.
+This article provides advice for patients with muscle/tissue damage who require spinal surgery and presents an advanced minimally invasive form of surgery.
+This will be helpful for patients looking for the latest surgical treatment options who would like to know what minimal access spinal surgery involves and how they can find an appropriate surgeon.

 Contents